• Skip to main content

 Instructions

-1. In a tall glass add in frappe powder and desired sugar amount (or you can skip the sugar if you prefer).
+1. In a tall glass add in frappe powder and the desired sugar amount (more or less can be used depending on your preference).

 2. Add in just enough water to cover the grounds and sugar (about a tablespoon-ish).